 Price & Similar Monitors

-The ASUS VA24EHE goes for around $110 – $130 which is a good price considering its specifications and features.
+The ASUS VA24EHE goes for around $110 – $130, which is a reasonable price considering its specifications and features.

 However, you might want to consider investing a bit extra for one of the following monitors:

 - ASUS VA24DQ – similar monitor as the VA24EHE, but it has a DisplayPort input, built-in speakers, and a headphones jack